Blogging is an act of faith.

 The seed of my book has cracked open and I am watching in awe and wonder as it unfolds.

 Thank you for being here.
-For reading, for commenting, for letting me share.
+For reading, for letting me share.